Hong Kong Today

 Financial Secretary Paul Chan has hailed recent amendments to the Closer Economic Partnership Arrangement, or CEPA, as a significant enhancement to Hong Kong’s competitiveness.
 As Elvis Yu reports, Chan said he expected many more foreign professionals and companies to use the SAR as a base for entering the mainland market:

-Subdivided flat tenants share concerns Listenfacebook
+Subdivided flat tenants share concerns Listen

 Chief Executive John Lee will be unveiling his new policy blueprint for the coming year on Wednesday.
 He has promised that measures to boost economic growth will be the focus of his latest policy address, but many people are also anticipating that he will give new details on how his administration will tackle Hong Kong’s subdivided flats problem.
 In the first of a series of features looking ahead to Wednesday’s speech, Natale Ching examines the needs and problems faced by some tenants of subdivided flats: